-- (1) CURRENT CUSTOMERS HOW do you listen to, interact with, and observe STUDENTS and STAKEHOLDERS to obtain actionable information?
-How do your listening methods vary for different STUDENTS, STUDENT, groups, or market SEGMENTS?
-How do your listening methods vary across the STUDENT life cycle?
-How do you seek immediate and actionable feedback from STUDENTS on the quality of products, STUDENT support, and transactions? - (2) POTENTIAL CUSTOMERS HOW do you listen to former STUDENT and potential STUDENTS to obtain actionable information including PLANET FRIENDLY requirements?
-How do you listen to former STUDENTS, competitors' STUDENTS, and other potential STUDENTS' to obtain actionable information on your products, STUDENT support, and transactions, as appropriate? - b.
-Customer Segmentation and Product Offerings - (1) CUSTOMER Segmentation HOW do you determine your STUDENT and stakeholder groups and market segments?
-HOW do you - use information on Students, markets, and product offerings to identify current and anticipate future STUDENT groups and market SEGMENTS; and - determine which STUDENTS, STUDENT groups, and market SEGMENTS to emphasize and pursue for operational growth? - (2) Product Offerings HOW do you determine educational and program offerings?
-HOW do you - determine STUDENT and STAKEHOLDER and market needs and requirements for educational and program offerings and services; - identify and adapt Educational and program offerings to meet the requirements and exceed the expectations of your STUDENT groups and market SEGMENTS; and - identify and adapt educational and program offerings to enter new markets, to attract new STUDENTS, and to create opportunities to expand relationships with current STUDENTS, as appropriate?
+- (1) CURRENT CUSTOMERS HOW do you listen to, interact with, and observe students and STAKEHOLDERS to obtain actionable information?
+How do your listening methods vary for different students, student, groups, or market SEGMENTS?
+How do you use social media and web based technologies to listen to students and STAKEHOLDERS, as appropriate?
+How do your listening methods vary across the student life cycle?
+How do you seek immediate and actionable feedback from students on the quality of the EDUCATIONAL PROGRAM AND SERVICE, student support, and transactions? - (2) POTENTIAL CUSTOMERS HOW do you listen to former student and potential students to obtain actionable information including PLANET FRIENDLY preferences?
+How do you listen to former STUDENTS, competitors' students, and other potential students' to obtain actionable information on your EDUCATIONAL PROGRAMS AND SERVICES, students support, and transactions, as appropriate? - b.
+Customer Segmentation and EDUCATIONAL PROGRAM AND SERVICE Offerings - (1) CUSTOMER Segmentation HOW do you determine your student and STAKEHOLDER groups and market SEGMENTS?
+HOW do you - use information on students, markets, and EDUCATIONAL PROGRAM AND SERVICE offerings including preferences for PLANET FRIENDLY offerings to identify current and anticipate future STUDENT groups and market SEGMENTS; and - consider competitors' students and other potential students and markets in this segmentation; and - determine which students, student groups, and market SEGMENTS to emphasize and pursue for operational growth?

+- (2) Educational Program and Service Offerings HOW do you determine educational and program offerings?
+HOW do you - determine student and STAKEHOLDER and market needs and requirements for educational and program offerings and services; - identify and adapt educational and program and service offerings to meet the requirements and exceed the expectations of your student groups and market SEGMENTS; and - identify and adapt educational program and service offerings to enter new markets, to attract new students, and to create opportunities to expand relationships with current students, as appropriate?